rach-db/secleaf-q2-ctf-2026/forensics/forgotten_snapshot.md

 foremost <challenge_file>
 ```

-as well as checking for recoverable deleted data.
+to inspect embedded structures and recover possible deleted artifacts.

-The challenge hinted that older data still existed inside the snapshot even though it was no longer visible in the active filesystem.
+The challenge description strongly hinted that:
+- old data still existed somewhere inside the snapshot
+- even if it was no longer visible in the “current” filesystem state.

 ---

-## Recovering Historical Data
+# The Important Realization

-The important realization was:
+The key realization during the challenge was:

-> snapshots preserve older filesystem states
+> snapshots preserve history.

-Even if a file is deleted later, older snapshots may still contain:
+Even when users delete files later, older snapshots may still contain:

-- previous versions
+- previous file versions
+- deleted documents
-- deleted content
+- cached content
-- hidden metadata
+- metadata remnants
-- cached artifacts
+- hidden historical artifacts

-The filesystem contents were explored carefully until the hidden artifact containing the flag was recovered.
+So instead of treating the image like a normal file, I approached it like a preserved timeline of filesystem states.

 ---

-## Key Insight

-The challenge was not about cracking encryption or reversing binaries.
+# Recovering the Hidden Data

+By carefully exploring the recovered filesystem data and extracted artifacts, the hidden content containing the flag was eventually recovered.

+The challenge wasn’t about:
+- brute force
+- cryptography
+- or reversing binaries

-It was about understanding:
+It was about understanding how persistent storage and snapshots work in real forensic situations.
-- snapshot behavior
-- forensic recovery

-Old snapshots often preserve data that users believe was deleted permanently.

 ---

-## Tools Used
+# Tools Used

 - `file`
 - `strings`